mathesar-foundation/mathesar-website/privacy.md

 Please note that the categories and examples provided in the list below are those defined in the CCPA.
 This does not mean that all examples of that category of personal information were in fact collected by Us, but reflects our good faith belief to the best of our knowledge that some of that information from the applicable category may be and may have been collected.
 For example, certain categories of personal information would only be collected if You provided such personal information directly to Us.

-#### Category A: Identifiers.
+#### Category A: Identifiers

 Examples: A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, driver's license number, passport number, or other similar identifiers.

 Collected: Yes.

 #### Category B: Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
-Code § 1798.80(e)).
+Code § 1798.80(e))

 Examples: A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver's license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
 Some personal information included in this category may overlap with other categories.

 Collected: Yes.

-#### Category C: Protected classification characteristics under California or federal law.
+#### Category C: Protected classification characteristics under California or federal law

 Examples: Age (40 years or older), race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information).

 Collected: No.

-#### Category D: Commercial information.
+#### Category D: Commercial information

 Examples: Records and history of products or services purchased or considered.

 Collected: No.

-#### Category E: Biometric information.
+#### Category E: Biometric information

 Examples: Genetic, physiological, behavioral, and biological characteristics, or activity patterns used to extract a template or other identifier or identifying information, such as, fingerprints, faceprints, and voiceprints, iris or retina scans, keystroke, gait, or other physical patterns, and sleep, health, or exercise data.

 Collected: No.

-#### Category F: Internet or other similar network activity.
+#### Category F: Internet or other similar network activity

 Examples: Interaction with our Service or advertisement.

 Collected: Yes.

-#### Category G: Geolocation data.
+#### Category G: Geolocation data

 Examples: Approximate physical location.

 Collected: No.

-#### Category H: Sensory data.
+#### Category H: Sensory data

 Examples: Audio, electronic, visual, thermal, olfactory, or similar information.

 Collected: No.

-#### Category I: Professional or employment-related information.
+#### Category I: Professional or employment-related information

 Examples: Current or past job history or performance evaluations.

 Collected: No.

 #### Category J: Non-public education information (per the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232g, 34 C.F.R.
-Part 99)).
+Part 99))

 Examples: Education records directly related to a student maintained by an educational institution or party acting on its behalf, such as grades, transcripts, class lists, student schedules, student identification codes, student financial information, or student disciplinary records.

 Collected: No.

 #### Category K: Inferences drawn from other personal information.**

 Examples: Profile reflecting a person's preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

 Collected: No.

 Under CCPA, personal information does not include:

 - Publicly available information from government records
 - Deidentified or aggregated consumer information
 - Information excluded from the CCPA's scope, such as:
   - Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data
   - Personal Information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver's Privacy Protection Act of 1994